Records of The American Jewish Congress

 Scope and Content Note

 The collection documents the activities of the American Jewish Congress, one of the main agencies in American Jewish community relations.
-The American Jewish Historical Society has had two large accretions of American Jewish Congress Records.
-The first large accretion produced a box and folder list in 2006 and resulted in over 200 manuscript boxes that were opened to the public.
+The American Jewish Historical Society acquired the American Jewish Congress Records through three large accretions.
+The first accretion produced a box and folder list in 2006 and resulted in over 200 manuscript boxes that were opened to the public.
 As part of a National Endowment for the Humanities grant, a larger accretion of over one thousand Bankers boxes was processed from June 2009 to July 2011.
-The 2009 accretion was minimally processed, meaning that paper clips and rubber bands were removed, files were re-foldered, when necessary, and the folder labeling was maintained, when possible, from the American Jewish Congress.
+The 2009 accretion was minimally processed, meaning that paper clips and rubber bands were removed, files were re-foldered when necessary, and the original folder labeling from the American Jewish Congress was maintained when possible.
+A third and final accretion of 97 Bankers boxes was processed from August 2020 to July 2021 as part of a grant from the National Historical Publications and Records Commission.
+These materials were processed and re-housed at a folder level.

-The American Jewish Historical Society has received almost all of the extant records of the national headquarters of the American Jewish Congress in New York, but the records of some of its larger regional chapters can be found at local archival institutions, like the records of the Northern California Division of the American Jewish Congress at the Judah L. Magnes Museum in Berkeley, California.
+While the American Jewish Historical Society has received the extant records of the national headquarters of the American Jewish Congress in New York, the records of some of the organization's larger regional chapters can be found at local archival institutions, like the records of the Northern California Division of the American Jewish Congress at the Judah L. Magnes Museum in Berkeley, California.

-This finding aid has reconceptualized the existing arrangement and order of the 2006 box and folder listing into 14 series.
-When possible, the new accretion was incorporated into the existing arrangement of the 2006 accretion box and folder list.
-However, in some cases, series and subseries have been reordered or have been combined.
-The 2006 accretion is made of Boxes 1-201, whereas the 2009 accretion begins with Box 202 and continues to Box 843.
-There is a note beginning each affected series or subseries that addresses how the added material is interspersed with the older material.
-Also, there are longer biographical notes and information that begin each portion of the new accretion.
-Although duplicates were weeded as part of processing the new accretion, there may be overlap between the 2006 and 2009 accretions.
+This finding aid has reconceptualized the original arrangement and order of the 2006 box and folder listing into 14 series.
+The second and third accretions were incorporated into the existing arrangement of the 2006 box and folder list, when possible, but some cases required series to be reordered or combined.
+The order of boxes from each of the three accretions is as follows; the 2006 accretion is housed in Boxes 1-201, the 2009 accretion begins with Box 202 and ends with Box 843, and the third accretion occupies the remaining Boxes 844-909.
+There is a note included with each affected series or subseries addressing how the new material has been integrated with the old.
+Although duplicates were weeded during processing, there may be some overlap among the three accretions.

 As part of the National Endowment for the Humanities funded project, 276 photographs and two brochures were selected for digitization.
-The photographs highlight the importance of the American Jewish Congress and its members in the international and American Jewish community, showcasing their participation in struggle for civil rights in the United States, their interest in the creating an informed Jewish community within the United States, and their advocacy for and support of Israel and the world Jewry.
-The digitized images are available for viewing through hyperlinks listed below in Series XIII: Public Relations, Subseries A: Subject Files and Photographs.
-Each of the digitized photographs is also available through the Center for Jewish History's catalog, located online at search.cjh.org.
+The photographs highlight the importance of the American Jewish Congress and its members in the international and American Jewish community, showcasing their participation in the struggle for civil rights in the United States, their interest in creating an informed Jewish community within the United States, and their advocacy for and support of Israel and the world Jewry.
+The digitized images are available for viewing through hyperlinks listed in each series, the majority of which are located in Series XIII: Public Relations, Subseries A: Subject Files and Photographs.
+Each of the digitized photographs is also available through the Center for Jewish History's catalog, located online at access.cjh.org.

 American Jewish Historical Society welcomes comments from researchers that will provide more information and insight into the contents of the folders that would be of use to other researchers, please contact email@example.com.